-Mild/moderate COPD -annual Severe/very severe - twice yearly
+Mild/moderate COPD: annual Severe/very severe: twice yearly

 - Develop an individualised self management plan and review at future appointments.
-Access BLF British Lung Foundation - Check inhaler technique and adherence at each review and before starting new inhaler - Review symptom control, activities of daily living and number of exacerbations in past 12 months.
-Use MRC dyspnoea scale or access Cat Test to assess symptoms. - Discuss physical activity and pulmonary rehab if appropriate (threshold usually MRC grade3) - Advice on quitting smoking - Vaccinations - Identifying and managing exacerbations (see below) - NICE patient decision aid may be useful when discussing different types of inhaler available and what matters to the patient including information on the carbon footprint of inhalers NB this does not cover all COPD inhalers as is primarily a tool for asthma - Advise patient to return used inhalers to local pharmacy
+Access Asthma + Lung UK - Check inhaler technique and adherence at each review and before starting new inhaler - Review symptom control, activities of daily living and number of exacerbations in past 12 months.
+Use MRC dyspnoea scale or access Cat Test to assess symptoms. - Discuss physical activity and pulmonary rehab if appropriate (threshold usually MRC grade3) - Offer advice on quitting smoking - Vaccinations - Identifying and managing exacerbations (see below) - NICE patient decision aid may be useful when discussing different types of inhaler available and what matters to the patient including information on the carbon footprint of inhalers (NB this is primarily for asthma patients, but covers all inhaler types used in COPD ) - Advise patient to return used inhalers to local pharmacy.